Ensembl/ensembl-prodinf-tools/README.md

 Installation
 ------------

 This repository can be installed as a Python package.
-Simply, clone it, then `cd` into its root directory and run:
+We recommend to install the latest release tag instead of the default branch.

+For example, using _pip_:
 ```
-pip install .
+pip install git+https://github.com/Ensembl/ensembl-prodinf-tools.git@<Release Tag>
 ```